-

 Shop small, without the plastic packaging

-If you’re lucky enough to live near a good butcher or greengrocer, you can buy exactly what you need, so could reduce waste food or packaging.
+If you’re lucky enough to live near a good butcher or greengrocer, you may be able to buy exactly what you need, so could reduce waste food or packaging.
 Plus, you’ll support your local economy and may not need to drive there.
-You can also try weigh shops, where you bring your own containers and fill them with pasta, pulses and home cleaning products.
-It could cost you less than buying at a supermarket and again, there’s less need for packaging.
+You can also try weigh shops, where you bring your own containers and fill them with items such as pasta, pulses and home cleaning products.
 Try typing ‘weigh shop near me’ into a web browser to see if there’s a convenient one near you.

 • Medium budget tips